openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### Two-Phase Listeners

 A **Two-Phase Listener** can be created in Broker Miroservice to listen to updates to some object (e.g. [Opportunity](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity) or Order) in the [Booking System](#booking-system-under-test).
-These are used by the [Integration Tests](../openactive-integration-tests/) to ensure that certain actions lead to updates to data e.g. cancellation should lead to the Order's cancelled OrderItems updating their status.
+These are used by [Integration Tests](../openactive-integration-tests/) to ensure that certain actions lead to updates to data e.g. cancellation should lead to the Order's cancelled OrderItems updating their status.

 The two phases for these listeners are: